 Finally, if you link up your issues but later decide Advanced Roadmaps isn’t for you, you’ll lose all the links between your epics and their parent issues.
 This can be problematic for teams that want to retain their issue hierarchy but don’t necessarily need to be able to visualise it in Advanced Roadmaps.

-This functionality makes it possible to create an epic>story>task>sub-task issue hierarchy, or an epic>feature>story>sub-task hierarchy.
+This functionality makes it possible to create an epic>story>task>sub-task issue hierarchy or an epic>feature>story>sub-task hierarchy, which is a limitation with Advanced Roadmap.

-You get complete freedom to create any kind of issue hierarchy you like.
-You can use a different issue hierarchy in every project, because Hierarchy for Jira doesn’t require you to stick to any specific structure.
+You get complete freedom to create any issue hierarchy you like using your own prefered link type.
+Another advantage with Hierarchy for Jira is that you can use a different issue hierarchy in every project, since the app doesn't require you to stick to any specific structure.

 The app also lets you visualise your extended issue hierarchy, display any project, release, or filter at any level of granularity, and display any field you like.
 It gives you a mechanism to export your issues to a CSV while retaining their hierarchy, and track the story point or time progress of each level.